 An escrow account for your home owner’s insurance and property taxes each month is required if you do not put 20% or more down on the property.

 Rate & Term Options

 Thirty-Year Fixed Rate Mortgage

-The traditional 30-year fixed-rate mortgage has a constant interest rate and monthly payments that never change.
+The traditional 30-year fixed-rate mortgage has set monthly principal and interest payments.
 This may be a good choice if you plan to stay in your home for seven years or longer.
 If you plan to move within seven years, then adjustable-rate loans are usually cheaper.
 As a rule of thumb, it may be harder to qualify for fixed-rate loans than for adjustable rate loans.
 When interest rates are low, fixed-rate loans are generally not that much more expensive than adjustable-rate mortgages and may be a better deal in the long run, because you can lock in the rate for the life of your loan.

 Fifteen-Year Fixed Rate Mortgage

-This loan is fully amortized over a 15-year period and features constant monthly payments.
+This loan is fully amortized over a 15-year period and features set monthly principal and interest payments.
 It offers all the advantages of the 30-year loan, plus a lower interest rate—and you’ll own your home twice as fast.
-The disadvantage is that, with a 15-year loan, you commit to a higher monthly payment.
-Many borrowers opt for a 30-year fixed-rate loan and voluntarily make larger payments that will pay off their loan in 15 years.
-This approach is often safer than committing to a higher monthly payment, since the difference in interest rates isn’t that great.
+With a 15-year loan, you commit to a higher monthly payment.

 Infinity Mortgage has options for both cash-out, and rate and term refinances.